collectionspace/cspace-installer/README.md

 **Work in progress: targeting v5.3 (03/2020) for v1.0 release**

-The installer provides an [Ansible](https://www.ansible.com/) playbook for setting up [CollectionSpace](https://www.collectionspace.org/) on a remote [Ubuntu](https://ubuntu.com/) server consistent with the [official documentation](https://collectionspace.atlassian.net/wiki/spaces/DOC/pages/701465498/Installing+on+Ubuntu+LTS).
+The installer provides an [Ansible](https://www.ansible.com/) playbook for setting up [CollectionSpace](https://www.collectionspace.org/) on an [Ubuntu](https://ubuntu.com/) server consistent with the [official documentation](https://collectionspace.atlassian.net/wiki/spaces/DOC/pages/701465498/Installing+on+Ubuntu+LTS).

 For a turn-key, production ready deployment there are just two requirements:

-- An Ubuntu server reachable via SSH using key authentication
+- An Ubuntu server reachable via SSH
 - DNS configured to access the server by hostname

 All of the components in a CollectionSpace system will be installed: